 The Committee comprises 10 to 12 volunteers committed to engaging Portland young professionals with world affairs.
 Each volunteer is responsible for organizing/assisting with events and for general advancement of the program.

-Staff Assistant — Congressman Earl Blumenauer, U.S. House of Representatives
+District Staff, Congressman Earl Blumenauer, U.S. House of Representatives

 Jason Little has been a member of the World Affairs Council of Oregon, Young Professionals Steering Committee since 2011.
 Previous to joining the Steering Committee he was a Council intern and volunteer.
 Prior to working for Congressman Earl Blumenauer, Jason worked for the Portland Business Alliance, Portland’s regional chamber of commerce, where he coordinated membership development and engagement strategies.
 A graduate of Wilson High School, Jason is a native Portlander.
 He attended Linfield College, obtaining a B.A. in business marketing.

 Owner, Sol Lento, LLC

 Michael was born in Portland, raised in Southern Italy around the city of Lecce, and moved back to Oregon in ’97 to complete his higher education studies in International Business and Marketing.
 He spent most of his professional career at Intel, approximately 13 years in various roles and in recent times he transitioned to be the owner of Sol Lento, LLC a small business specialized in Southern Italian cuisine.
 In his spare time Michael enjoys reading philosophy, sailing and helping the WAC's YP steering committee.